wiobber/ximeraDocker/README.md

-To publish your repo to a ximera-server with the `xmlatex` script as provided in e.g. the ximeraFirstSteps repo, you need to generate a personal GPG key, and put it in a .ximerserve file  (example in ximeraFirstSteps)
+To publish your repo to a ximera-server with the `xmlatex` script as provided in e.g. the ximeraFirstSteps repo, you need to generate a personal GPG key, and put it in a .ximeraserve file  (example in ximeraFirstSteps)

 Alternatively or additionally, you can overwrite that and export the key to a file, e.g. `gpgkey`, and export following environment variables: